mohanapriya1994/ContentConceptsData/services/similarity_check.md

 }
 key: "similarity_check"
 parentType: "technical"
+seo:
+  title: Plagiarism removal services in India, Plagiarism checker services, Manuscript similarity check, Similarity checker
+  description: Plagiarism removal services in India - We check for plagiarism, similarity and edit/rewrite your mansucript based on the similarity report.
+Affordable and quick service that is trusted by many authors and publishers
+  keywords:
+    - manuscript similarity check
+    - Plagiarism checker
+    - Plagiarism correction
+    - Plagiarism checking
+    - Plagiarism detection
+    - Plagiarism remover
 ---

 Our similarity check is done by software and then reviewed by editors for your recommendation